Medical expert of the article

 The main functions of the pituitary gland:

-- The production of somatostatin (growth hormone).
+- Production of somatostatin (growth hormone).

-- Regulation of the central nervous system (psycho-emotional state, stress level, appetite).
+- Regulation of the central nervous system (psychoemotional state, stress level, appetite).

 - Affects the endocrine, genitourinary and reproductive systems.